iamsalmanfarisi/VTTC/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=iamsalmanfarisi&label=Profile%20views&color=0e75b6&style=flat-square" alt="iamsalmanfarisi" /> </p>

-- 🔭 I’m currently in an internship for Full Stack Web Development.
+- 🔭 I’m currently doing an internship on Full Stack Web Development.
 This was the initial project they suggested and this was what I camed with.

 - 🌱 I’m currently learning **Bootstrap, Node.js, React along with MongoDB.**